-Hearn, Serrano’s co-promoter, had given the seven-weight world champion the money to get ready for a fight with Katie Taylor.
+Hearn, Serrano’s co-promoter, had given the seven-weight world champion the money to prepare for a fight with Katie Taylor.

-When the bout collapsed due to coronavirus, Hearn attempted to rescheduled on a Fight Camp Pay-Per-View in his garden, although the altered terms were not agreeable to Serrano.
+When the bout collapsed due to coronavirus, Hearn attempted to reschedule a Fight Camp Pay-Per-View in his garden, although the altered terms were not agreeable to Serrano.

 The New York-based Puerto Rican is now raging at the actions of Hearn, who gave the WBN Women’s Fighter of the Year a deadline to refund the cash.

-“Our new assistant trainer Gary Starks Sr. is out of Staten Island and those trips require a $19 daily tolls,” manager Jordan Maldonado Said.
+“Our new assistant trainer Gary Starks Sr. is out of Staten Island.
+Those trips require a $19 daily toll,” manager Jordan Maldonado Said.

 “He seems not to care we trained not only from March till May but also for his rescheduled date of July 4th.
 Another date where he canceled without an accurate explanation.£

-Maldonado added: “Now because we didn’t accept his offer after the July cancellation of taking a purse deduction and a change of venue to literally fight in his backyard at one of his homes, he’s being disrespectful and vindictive.
+Maldonado added: “Now, because we didn’t accept his offer after the July cancellation of taking a purse deduction and a change of venue to fight in his backyard at one of his homes literally, he’s being disrespectful and vindictive.

-Amanda Serrano said: “I’ve lost two lucrative opportunities to fight in an MMA match and another to participate in the Exatlón competition waiting for Katie Taylor.
+Amanda Serrano said: “I’ve lost two lucrative opportunities to fight in an MMA match.
+Plus, another to participate in the Exatlón competition waiting for Katie Taylor.

 “The first dates were postponed because of issues on their side, not ours, and now I’m to blame?

-“Signing with Matchroom Boxing has been stagnant in my career because I debuted with them in January 2019, made history, and I didn’t fight again until September.
+“Signing with Matchroom Boxing has been stagnant in my career because I debuted with them in January 2019 and made history.
+I didn’t fight again until September.

-“He sent a cease and desist letter to Telemundo which were to air the show Exatlón stopping me from competing and making money.
-Then, he turns around to ask for a refund of spent money I used to train for canceled fight dates.
+“He sent a cease and desist letter to Telemundo to air the show Exatlón, stopping me from competing and making money.
+Then, he turned around to ask for a refund of the spent money I used to train for canceled fight dates.